George Hayter: Royal patronage

 In 1831 Hayter returned to England.
 His grandiose plan to paint the first sitting after the passage of the Reform Bill resulted in his painting Moving the Address to the Crown on the Opening of the First Reformed Parliament in the Old House of Commons, 5 February 1833 (1833–1843; London, N.P.G.), for which he executed nearly 400 portrait studies in oil.
 Hayter was an ardent supporter of the reform movement and this painting was not commissioned but to all intents and purposes a labour of love.
 It occupied him for ten years with no guarantee of financial reward.
 This is one of the last images executed of the interior of the old House of Commons before its destruction in the fire of 1834.
 The painting was finally purchased by the government for the nation in 1854, 20 years after it was started.

 Having painted the young Princess Victoria (1832–3; destr.; oil sketch, Brit.
 Royal Col.), Hayter was not a surprising choice as the new Queen's 'Portrait and Historical Painter'.
 But on the death of Sir David Wilkie in 1841 Hayter's appointment as Principal Painter in Ordinary to the Queen caused some annoyance at the Royal Academy as this appointment had historically been the preserve of the President, then Sir Martin Archer Shee.
 In 1842 Hayter was knighted.
 He painted several royal ceremonies including Queen Victoria's coronation of 1838 and marriage of 1840 and also the Christening of the Prince of Wales of 1843 (all Brit.
 Royal Col.).
 He also painted several royal portraits including his most well-known work the State Portrait of the new Queen Victoria.
 Several versions of this portrait were done, with the assistance of the artist's son Angelo, to be sent as diplomatic gifts.
-Hayter's active period at court was short-lived, however, because Albert preferred German painters such as F. X. Winterhalter.
+Hayter's active period at court was short-lived, however, because Albert preferred German painters such as Franz Xaver Winterhalter.

 Several significant examples of Hayter's works from this period remain a part of the Royal Collection, and both the State Portrait and Wedding painting are among those displayed to the public at Buckingham Palace.
-There is also a full-scale version of the State Portrait in the National Portrait Gallery and smaller copy at Holyrood House.
+There is also a full-scale version of the State Portrait in the National Portrait Gallery and smaller copy at Holyrood Palace.